From Copernicus to Newton

 - A line joining a planet and the Sun sweeps out equal areas in equal intervals of time

-Keppler's third law of planetary motion, along with the first two laws, would appear in the first volume of his textbook Epitome astronomiae Copernicanae (Epitome of Copernican Astronomy), published in 1615.
+Keppler's third law of planetary motion, along with the first two laws, would appear in the first volume of his textbook Epitome astronomiae Copernicanae (Epitome of Copernican Astronomy), published in seven parts between 1618 and 1621.
 The third law describes the relationship between the distance of a planet from the Sun and its orbital period; it states that the square of the orbital period of a planet is directly proportional to the cube of the semi-major axis of its orbit.

 Kepler's textbook was to become perhaps his most influential work.
 In fact, during the twenty year period following Kepler's death in 1630, Epitome astronomiae Copernicanae was probably the most widely read astronomy text in Europe.
 Kepler's work went a long way towards legitimising Copernicus' notions of a heliocentric solar system.
 Although his rules concerning planetary orbits were widely accepted, however, there was far less enthusiasm for his ideas concerning the physical causes of these motions.